188 Loss Functions for Regression in Neural Networks

 The unifying principle is that a regression loss is a likelihood in disguise.
 When you select squared error you assert Gaussian noise and ask for the mean; when you select absolute error you assert Laplace noise and ask for the median; when you select Huber or log-cosh you assert a Gaussian core with heavy tails; and when you select quantile loss you ask directly for a quantile of the conditional distribution.
 Making that assertion explicit, and checking it against the empirical residuals, is the most reliable way to match the loss to the data.

 Regression losses are not interchangeable knobs.
-Each defines a target statistic of the conditional distribution and an implied noise model.
-Squared error gives the mean under Gaussian noise, absolute error gives the median under Laplace noise, Huber and log-cosh blend the two for robustness with smooth optimization, and quantile loss reaches any conditional quantile and supports prediction intervals.
-The disciplined workflow is to decide which statistic the application needs, characterize the noise from residual diagnostics, and select the loss whose likelihood matches that noise.
+Each defines a target statistic of the conditional distribution, an implied noise model, and through its score function a degree of robustness to outliers.
+Squared error gives the mean under Gaussian noise with unbounded influence, absolute error gives the median under Laplace noise with bounded influence, Huber and log-cosh blend the two for robustness with smooth optimization, the epsilon-insensitive loss adds a tolerance tube and sparse fits, and quantile loss reaches any conditional quantile and supports prediction intervals.
+The disciplined workflow is to decide which statistic the application needs, characterize the noise from residual diagnostics, and select the loss whose likelihood and influence function match that noise.
 The loss, not the architecture alone, determines what the network ultimately learns to predict.